Charlotte Dujardin - a photo diary

-In October 2015 triple Olympic gold medallist and Brooke global ambassador Charlotte Dujardin travelled to India, joined by her friend and fellow International Grand Prix dressage rider Alice Oppenheimer.
-This selection of pictures shows some of their experiences, the amazing animals they met along the way, and highlights just why Charlotte is such an avid supporter of our work.
+Triple Olympic gold medallist and Brooke global ambassador Charlotte Dujardin travelled to India, joined by her friend and fellow International Grand Prix dressage rider Alice Oppenheimer.
+This selection of pictures shows some of their experiences, the amazing animals they met along the way, and highlights just why Charlotte Dujardin is such an avid supporter of Brooke's work.

 Day 1 – Qalendar Community and Women’s Equine Welfare Groups